 Erfolg hat Geschichte 125 Jahre Mathias Bäuerle GmbH, St. Georgen / Schwarzwald (PDF, 60.2 MB or archive.org)

 Mathias Bäuerle GmbH

 62 page book

 This was a promotional book printed on the 125th anniversary of the Math.
 Bäuerle company.
 The first part of the book is a very nicely illustrated history of the company, and the second part shows off the company's current activities (in 1988).
 The book was accompanied by a cover letter from 1991, and a photocopy of a letter from 1966.

-I found a few advertisements and articles in British and Dutch newspapers.
+I found a few advertisements and articles, mostly from British and Dutch newspapers.

 Here are some of the patents I have found for the Peerless and Badenia machines.
 The company also holds patents related to clocks and to folding machines, and those are not listed here.
 I have also included one patent for electric drive by Herzstark that is relevant due to through the agreement with Austria.

 |GB 1907/01666||22-01-1907||27-06-1907||Tobias Bäuerle||Input clicking mechanism, and decimal pointers|